The Number Is Not Your Number

 Sources: New England Journal of Medicine (CheckMate 743); The Lancet Oncology (STELLAR trial); Journal of Thoracic Oncology; NCI Clinical Trials data

-For patients with resectable disease (typically Stage I or early Stage II), surgery remains the most effective treatment for extending survival.
-The two primary surgical approaches are:
+For patients with resectable disease — typically Stage I or early Stage II — surgery remains the most powerful survival tool available.
+Two primary approaches exist:

-- Pleurectomy/decortication (P/D): Removal of the pleural lining while preserving the lung.
-Less aggressive, lower surgical mortality, and increasingly preferred.
+Pleurectomy/decortication (P/D) removes the pleural lining while preserving the lung.
+It carries lower surgical mortality and has become the increasingly preferred approach at most major centers.

 |---|---|---|